-Which Philly Neighborhood Should you live in?
-If you’re considering whether to live in Northeast Philadelphia or Washington Square/Old City (19106 zip code), consider rent affordability, ease and affordability of parking, open spaces and greenery, organized children sports and more.
+If you’re thinking about whether to live in Northeast Philadelphia or Washington Square / Old City Philadelphia (19106 zip code), there’s a lot to consider.
+In this post, we will compare and contrast rental costs, ease and affordability of parking, open spaces and greenery, organized children’s sports, and more.

-The average cost of a 1 Bedroom in Northeast Philly is $915 whereas in Washington Square/Old City (19106) the average cost of a 1 Bedroom is $2,098.
+The average cost of a 1 Bedroom in Northeast Philly is $915 whereas in Washington Square/Old City (19106) the average cost of a 1 Bedroom is $2,098 (source).

 Open Space and Parks